Structural Award for Structural Excellence

-J P Chick & Partners have pleasure in announcing that David Cantrill based in the Norwich office has received a commendation for the structural engineering design of the repair, refurbishment and extension to 65 Quay Street.
-The IStructE structural award 2016 – 65 Quay Street, Orford was presented by the East Anglian Regional Group for ‘Structural Excellence’.
+J P Chick & Partners have pleasure in announcing the David Cantrill based in the Norwich office has received a commendation for the structural engineering design of the repair, refurbishment and extension to 65 Quay Street. the IStructE structural award 2016 - 65 Quay Street, Orford was presented by the East Anglian Regional Group for 'Structural Excellence'.

 This grade II listed residential dwelling is located in the delightful tourist spot of Orford on the Suffolk Heritage Coast.
 65 Quay Street is an 18th century cottage with a history of alteration and refurbishment, some of which had affected its structural stability.

 Originally constructed as a timber frame, the cottage was then enclosed within a brick skin, which had been poorly tied to the original structure.
 During subsequent alterations over the years, tie beams at roof level had been cut through to facilitate movement between rooms.
 This had led to roof and wall distortion.
 The one and half storeys complicated the issue, with limited head room.
 Therefore a discreet framing arrangement was necessary to permit the flow of forces from the roof through the truncated tie beams, and down to the floor structure.
 The design of a system of steel dowel rods and hidden steel plates was drawn up.

 The extensive decay in many of the key timber elements did not become apparent until the contractor started on site.
 The structural challenge was to ensure that repairs could be undertaken insitu and that they and the existing undersized beams were sufficient to transfer the necessary forces.
 Careful consideration had to be given to the decayed timber removal and installation of the steel plates and dowel rods to ensure that they could reduce material wastage and ensure the heritage value of the structure was not compromised.